-- Organize and perform computations on data - Analyze, synthesize, evaluate decisions based on empirical data - Use appropriate computational tools - Appropriately use mathematical principles to model and solve empirical problems - Reason with and manipulate concepts within a mathematical system

-- Because the appropriate use of mathematical analysis is fundamental to further learning in the natural and social sciences, business and economics, courses must focus on fundamental mathematical concepts - These fundamental mathematical concepts include those used in algebra, trigonometry, calculus and in the theory and practice of probability and statistics
+- I. Student Learning Goals At the completion of this course, the student will be able to: - Organize and perform computations on data - Analyze, synthesize, evaluate decisions based on empirical data - Use appropriate computational tools - Appropriately use mathematical principles to model and solve empirical problems - Reason with and manipulate concepts within a mathematical system - II.
+General Expectations - Because the appropriate use of mathematical analysis is fundamental to further learning in the natural and social sciences, business and economics, courses must focus on fundamental mathematical concepts - These fundamental mathematical concepts include those used in algebra, trigonometry, calculus and in the theory and practice of probability and statistics